All Episodes

 I think she's highly overrated.

-But when I came out, and you know, you can see there was blood coming out of her eyes.
+But when I came out, you know, you could see there was blood coming out of her eyes, blood coming out of her wherever.

-Well, obviously it's great outer beauty.
+Well, obviously, it's great outer beauty.

 I mean, we could say politically correct that the look doesn't matter, but the look obviously matters.

-It's like you wouldn't have your job if you weren't beautiful.
+Like you wouldn't have your job if you weren't beautiful.

 You know what?